all-in-one-of/snippets/HOU_DOP_Vellum.md

 i@layer = layer shock on solver

 # [Vellum Solver drape]
-`planar patch from curve` - from curves
-`planar patch` - only simple shapes
-`planar pleat` - make patterns

 welding frame - where it start to fuse  (maby work on frame 1 ?)
 forces - increse velocity damping and air drag if cloth move to much